 An investment in securities involves a significant degree of risk.
 The Company's business, operating results or financial position may be adversely affected by a number of risk factors which are beyond the control of the Company.
 The Company is exposed to a number of risks inherent in the oil and gas exploration and development industry.
 Risk factors deemed to be of particular significance to the future prospects of the Company are described below.
 The risk factors described below are not exhaustive.
 The Company's business, operating results and financial position may also be materially adversely affected by other risks and uncertainties which are currently unknown to the Company, or which are currently not viewed as material.
 Further, risks are not ranked according to degree of importance.
 Nor do they indicate how significant the impact could be on the Company's operations.
-The risk described herein should also be considered in connection with the other information included in the prospectus and the macroeconomic environment, as well as the cautionary statement regarding forward-looking information set forth in the Section "Important information" above.
+The risks described herein should also be considered in connection with the other information included in the prospectus and the macroeconomic environment.